ilyaskurikhin/beesim/README.md

 Press `w` to display humidity levels.

 You can move around by dragging the world and scrolling to zoom in and out.
+You can resize the window by dragging the edges.
 If you right click an animal, you the camera will follow it around the world.